WordPress Documentation Team Closes 200+ Issues — and Needs Your Help

 AI should be used only to produce a first draft, not a finished product.
 When prompting:

 • Include a separate list of links at the end for internal referencing to dev notes, TracTrac Trac is the place where contributors create issues for bugs or feature requests much like GitHub.https://core.trac.wordpress.org/./GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ issues, and related documentation.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ issues, and related documentation.

 • Specify the intended audience and type of document.